ElektraInitiative/ansible-libelektra/README.md

 ## Other Options

-`clear`: A list of keys that shall be removed, including their children.
+`remove`: A list of keys that shall be removed.
+You may specify the parameter `recursive` as `true` to also remove the children of the key.

 The following example will remove everything below `user:/ansible/test` and `system:/host/ipv4`.

 ```yml